English meaning: ‘Wattle fence’ (named after a 6th century monastery on the site that had a wattle fence)

 Due to its coastal location (it falls within the Pembrokeshire Coast National Park), St Davids is used as the start and end point for wildlife-spotting boat trips.
 From there, you can visit Ramsey Island, Skomer Island and many more, with potential sightings of puffins, whales, dolphins and porpoises on the cards.
 Coasteering was invented in St Davids, so it's a good place to do some scrambling and sea-jumping with a guide.

 Swansea is the second-largest city in Wales.
-The urban university city is in the south of the country, on the coast, and has a strong focus on Welsh heritage.
+The urban university city is in the south of the country, on the coast, and has the River Tawe running through it (again, hence the name).
+The city also has a strong focus on Welsh heritage.

 The city's most famous export is the poet Dylan Thomas (1914-53); there is a museum dedicated to him, the Dylan Thomas Centre, and a Dylan Thomas Trail around some of the landmarks in his life and works.
 Other museums include the Glynn Vivian Gallery of art and the National Waterfront Museum of Welsh industry and innovation.